hanifmhilmy/hanifmhilmy/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on https://github.com/hanifmhilmy/proj-dompet-api
-- 🌱 I’m currently learning apps architecture with also learning to familiarize myself with the redis
+- 🌱 I’m currently learning the system design, and several data structure.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...